 If you have decided to use an attorney for the adoption process, it’s time to think about the adopting parents and if they are the right fit.
-Your choice to seek out adoptive families means you have control over who the adoptive parents will be.
+If you are giving your baby up for adoption it is your choice to seek out adoptive families means you have control over who the adoptive parents will be.
 Before you work with open or private adoption, here are some things you need to think about carefully.

 Hopeful adoptive families need to be able to support your child throughout their lives financially.
 How is their financial status now?
 Don’t be afraid to ask about their debt and income.
 If you want your child to have opportunities for good schools/colleges, soccer practices, and dance classes, you need to know they can take the responsibility.